verityyt/verityyt/README.md

 ### 🎓 I'm a Student and Developer

 - 🌌 I’m currently working on the [Inception Cloud project][icn]
-- 🔮 I’m currently learning to work with Linux
+- 🔮 I’m currently learning to work with Linuxstakc
 - 🚧 2020 Goals: Get better in Kotlin

 ### 📎 Connect with me: